concur/developer.concur.com/src/api-guides/ERP-integration/posting-via-financial-integration-service.markdown

 ```
 ## <a name="planning"></a>Customer Planning

-This section is provided for SAP Concur customers to help them with planning their transition to FIS.
-All new customers are encouraged to enable FIS for all of their Expense Groups.
+This section is provided for SAP Concur customers to help them with planning their deployment of FIS.
+All new customers are encouraged to enable FIS for all of their Expense Groups to establish consistent processes.

-If your ERP requires a file, the partner you're working with can create a file from FIS data, removing the need to use the extract file or the Payment Batch files.
-It is important to know that extract files will stop being created when FIS is enabled for any group(s).
+If your ERP requires a file, the developer you're working with can create a file from FIS data.

-*  Any report or invoice created before FIS is enabled will continue to flow to the extract file process.
-*  Any report or invoice with a create date after FIS is enabled will flow to the FIS process.
-*  You should manage your existing file-based integration until all of those reports or invoices have been finalized in your ERP.

 #### Workflow Processor Step